Bruxella 1238: History

 Despite this revival, the community was expelled in 1796 under the French regime, when the convent became national property.
 The church was demolished on 15 May 1799, making way for the Marché au Beurre/Botermarkt.
 This modest market survived until 1871, when work began on the Bourse Palace, inaugurated in 1873.

 Former entrance of Bruxella 1238, removed during the museum’s remodeling.

 In the summer of 1988, roadworks in Rue de la Bourse/Beursstraat led to archaeological excavations carried out by the Societe Royale d'Archeologie de Bruxelles in collaboration with the Excavation Department of the Université libre de Bruxelles.
-Under the direction of Pierre-Paul Bonenfant, the campaign uncovered significant remains of the Recollets convent, including parts of the church choir, cloister galleries, and burial vaults such as the supposed tomb of John I, Duke of Brabant.
+Under the direction of Pierre-Paul Bonenfant, the campaign uncovered significant remains of the Recollets convent, including parts of the church choir, cloister galleries, and burial vaults such as the supposed tomb of Duke John I of Brabant.

 To preserve these discoveries, the City of Brussels decided to create an in situ museum.
 Designed by architect Jean-Paul Jourdain with engineering support from B Group, Bruxella 1238 was inaugurated on 27 May 1993.
 The design marked the medieval walls in the pavement above, while a glass roof allowed views of the excavated choir.

 In 2020, ahead of the Stock Exchange’s transformation into Belgian Beer World, the Société Royale d’Archéologie de Bruxelles carried out a new preventive archaeological campaign on behalf of urban.brussels.
 These excavations confirmed that the site had been inhabited since at least the late 10th century and uncovered additional burials dating between the 13th and 18th centuries.
 A tunnel was also dug through the foundations of the Stock Exchange to link the archaeological site with the new complex.

 The glass roof and concrete slabs of the 1993 museum were later dismantled, restoring Rue de la Bourse to its early 20th-century appearance.
 On 17 July 2024, the renovated Bruxella 1238 museum was officially inaugurated at the foot of the Bourse Palace and reopened to the public the following day.
 The redesign introduced a new entrance via the Stock Exchange building.